Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 The [new report](reports/pmd/pmd_06.pdf) and the image below show that the file `ProjectTableModel.java`, which previously had 6 violations, now only has 4.
 ![](../images/pmd05_fix.png)

+## Extra

+In addition to the tools, we've executed the `checkstyle` plugin.
+The report output made explicit that, in order to make the code more readable a formatting tools was necessary.
+We've installed and executed the `googleformatter-maven-plugin` plugin.
+This reduced the number of `checkstyle` errors from 4000 to 600.

 ## Components

 - Diana Freitas :: up201806230